wvinson43/wvinson43/README.md

 - I am also learning about how to contribute more widely via open source projects.
 - I'm looking to **collaborate** on any projects involving Angular, React, NodeJS, Javascript, or SQL.
 - I am always on the lookout for ways to **network** with others on the same paths.
-## Languages and Frameworks I have build with:
+## Languages and Frameworks I have built with:
 <p align="left">
   <a title="HTML5" href="https://developer.mozilla.org/en-US/docs/Glossary/HTML5" target="_blank">
     <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original-wordmark.svg" alt="HTML5" width="45"